Dieppe Raid: German preparedness

 The fiasco has led to a discussion of whether the Germans knew of the raid in advance.
 Since June 1942, the BBC had been broadcasting warnings to French civilians of a "likely" action, urging them to quickly evacuate the Atlantic coastal districts.
 Indeed, on the day of the raid itself, the BBC announced it, albeit at 08:00, after the landings had taken place.

-First-hand accounts and memoirs of many Canadian veterans who documented their experiences on the shores of Dieppe remark about the preparedness of the German defences as if they were warned, on touching down on the Dieppe shore, the landing ships were immediately shelled with the utmost precision as troops disembarked.
+First-hand accounts and memoirs of many Canadian veterans who documented their experiences on the shores of Dieppe remark about the preparedness of the German defences as if they were warned.
+On touching down on the Dieppe shore, the landing ships were immediately shelled with the utmost precision as troops disembarked.
 Commanding officer Lt Colonel Labatt testified to having seen markers on the beach used for mortar practice, which appeared to have been recently placed.

 The belief that the Germans were forewarned has been strengthened by accounts of German and Allied POWs.
 Major C. E. Page, while interrogating a German soldier, found out that four machine-gun battalions were brought in "specifically" in anticipation of a raid.
 There are numerous accounts of interrogated German prisoners, German captors and French citizens who all conveyed to Canadians that the Germans had been preparing for the landing for weeks.
-Captain Stephen Roskill, Britain's official naval historian, wrote an article for the prestigious Royal United Services Institution arguing the opposite case in 1964.
-Roskill's article relied on German documentary evidence to show that any warnings of an Allied raid on Dieppe were purely coincidental.
-In his 2023 study of the battle from the German point of view, James Shelley concluded that there was no evidence to support the view that the Germans had any specific intelligence that a raid was planned against Dieppe.